ibmbpm/ibm-baw-mcp-server/README.md

 ### MCP client limitations

 Some MCP clients have limitations that affect which tools can be used.
 There are the following known issues with IBM watsonx Orchestrate:

-- **Name conflicts in complex types:** If a complex type includes properties that are themselves complex types, and those nested types use property names that are already used at a higher level (for example, name, id), the MCP client cannot invoke the tool properly.

-   **Workaround:**
-   - When creating new exposed REST services, avoid using identical property names at different levels within the complex type hierarchy that define the input types of the REST service.
-   - For existing exposed REST services, create a service flow or process that acts as a wrapper.
-This wrapper should call the original service implementation and expose a new REST service that uses only supported data types.

-- **Recursive complex types:** If a complex type includes properties of recursive complex types, the MCP server cannot be imported.

-   **Workaround:**
-   - Apply the same workarounds previously described
-   - Alternatively, you could use the "--tools" parameter during import to specify all the tools you want to import and exclude those that use recursive complex types, as described in the [wxO documentation](https://developer.watson-orchestrate.ibm.com/tools/toolkits/local_mcp_toolkits).
-When you import a toolkit, Orchestrate exposes each tool within it individually using the naming format: `<toolkit_name>:<process_app_acronym>_<rest_service_name>_<operation_name>`

 - **Dynamic MCP server update limitations for newly added REST services:** Watsonx Orchestrate (wxO) currently does not support updating or restarting an MCP server (toolkit) to dynamically add newly exposed REST services as tools.